-The American people ought to know those facts, for they tell an important part of the story.
+The American people again to know those facts, for they tell an important part of the story.
 They show how the system works.

-They describe that effort and enterprise do pay off.
+They offer convincing evidence that effort and enterprise do pay off.

 They are a basis for faith -- a foundation for action.